ethanokamura/perfectline/src/content/javascript-101/oop.md

 }
 ```

-Keep in mind when creating functions, when used as an argument, primitive types are passed by value (creating a copy of original variable) and functions are passed by reference (and stored by heap).****
+Keep in mind when creating functions, when used as an argument, primitive types are passed by value (creating a copy of the original variable) and functions are passed by reference (and stored by heap).****

 ### Destructuring Objects
 Objects like this have several properties that we may want to set as individual variables to use throughout the app.